How to Improve Partner Relationship Management with Psychology

 On the surface, asking customers for a favor can seem like a counterintuitive strategy that derails from monetary objectives.

-However, this question is a great opportunity to establish a relationship that is oriented around trust and empathy.
+However, this question presents a great opportunity to establish a relationship based on trust and empathy.

 When end-customers receive a sales call or email, their impulse usually comes off as defensive and dismissive.
 To some extent, this is a consequence of “sales fatigue,” where inboxes and voicemails are flooded with sales pitches, product information and promotional opportunities.

-However, when company reps are asked to do something as a favor, their reaction is many times welcoming and curious.
+However, when asked to do something as a favor, company reps reactions are many times welcoming and curious.

 The unexpected context of the message compels individuals to, at the very least, know what the favor entails.